alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ##### Most recent messages

-Add the following method to your application code:

 ```python
 response = get_all_notifications_iterator(status="sending")
 ```

 You must set the [`status`](/#status) argument to "sending".

-Run your application to send a request to the API notification client.

 ##### Older messages